dufferzafar/cheat/README.md

 `cheat show git --copy 12` - Copy the 12th cheat from the sheet

 # Todo

+* Find a way of using all the sheets from chris's repo, along with stuff that I've added.

 * Allow multiple cheat directories
 * Colors on the AppHelpTemplate.